-This is a variable credit course (2-16 credits).
-It may be repeated for credit, with a maximum of 16 hours.
-Students must have junior standing.
+CAS 497 is a variable credit course (2-16 credits) and may be repeated for credit, with a maximum of 16 hours.
+Junior standing (60 credits hours) is required.
 A maximum of 6 credits may be applied to the major degree program.

 The goal of the internship program is to provide opportunities for students to gain hands-on experience in professional work environments related to their work and career interests.
 However, making a solid connection from a student’s theoretical/academic foundation to other aspects of their life, such as employment and careers, is extremely important and gives more meaning to both areas of endeavor.
 Apart from the hours spent working as an intern, assignments in this course are designed to allow students to explore and define this relationship by reflecting and analyzing the experience, leading to conclusions that will make their academic and pre-professional training meaningful and productive.

-The internship course is open to students in the College of Arts and Sciences (CAS) working toward a cross-disciplinary degree (BA in Humanities, BA in Social Sciences, or Bachelor of Science), with coordinator’s permission.
-Other students pursuing programs in the college that may not have internship courses of their own, or students who want to pursue an internship in another discipline, may submit a request to be admitted into a special section of the course, with instructor’s permission.
-This student will work with a faculty supervisor from their major, who will write up and sign the learning agreement and award the final grade.
-All students will work with an on-site internship supervisor who must submit an intern evaluation to the course supervisor at the end of the program, as part of the course requirements.
+The internship course is open to students in the College of Arts and Sciences (CAS) working toward a cross-disciplinary degree (BA in Humanities, BA in Social Sciences, or Bachelor of Science).
+Students pursuing programs in the college that do not have internship courses in their department or school, or students who want to pursue an internship in another discipline, may be admitted with instructor’s permission.
+All students work with an on-site internship supervisor who must submit an intern evaluation to the course supervisor at the end of the program, as part of the course requirements.
 In all cases, students must have at least a 2.0 cumulative WSU GPA.

 - To expose students to a diversity of ways to Integrate and synthesize knowledge from multiple sources.